Queensland set for a whopping 2GW+ worth of solar farm projects

 Sunshine Energy 1.5 GW is the latest proposal in Queensland solar

-The region, although home to both the Splityard Creek hydro plant and the Wivenhoe pumped hydropower station, has hosted no large-scale solar farms as yet.
+The region, although home to both the Splityard Creek hydro plant and the Wivenhoe pumped hydropower station, has hosted no large-scale solar farms as of yet.

 Keep updated with the latest news in the energy industry